elastos/Elastos.Essentials.App/plugin_src/dappbrowser/README.md

 ### Quick Example

-    var ref = cordova.InAppBrowser.open('http://apache.org', '_blank', 'location=yes');
+    var ref = cordova.DappBrowser.open('http://apache.org', '_blank', 'location=yes');
     ref.close();

-## InAppBrowser.show
+## DappBrowser.show

-> Displays an InAppBrowser window that was opened hidden.
-Calling this has no effect if the InAppBrowser was already visible.
+> Displays an DappBrowser window that was opened hidden.
+Calling this has no effect if the DappBrowser was already visible.

     ref.show();

-- __ref__: reference to the InAppBrowser window (`InAppBrowser`)
+- __ref__: reference to the DappBrowser window (`DappBrowser`)

 ### Supported Platforms